Applied Case: The Prisoner's Dilemma

 Protective pruning, refusal, enforcement, and withdrawal may become Better.

 I am not asking anyone to be farmed by exploiters while reciting my special friendship slogans.
 That is not the same as saying mutual defection is structurally rational.
 Do not say that to anyone.
 That is itself very harmful to any live moral field you introduce your "logic" into.
-You are clearly irrational if you do this.
+You are clearly irrational if you say this.

 The Ruling.